dessalugn/tasks/README.md

    1. Intsall angular cli
    2. Open the web client on IDE
    3. Run npm install to install node packages
-   4. Run the web application n to run the appication run this command ng serve
+   4. Run the web application to run the appication run this command <b>ng serve</b>